MightyWing/algo/docs/troubleshooting.md

 Downloading cffi-1.9.1.tar.gz (407kB): 407kB downloaded
   Running setup.py (path:/private/tmp/pip_build_root/cffi/setup.py) egg_info for package cffi

-You have not agreed to the Xcode license agreements, please run 'xcodebuild -license' (for user-level acceptance) or 'sudo xcodebuild -license' (for system-wide acceptance) from within a Terminal window to review and agree to the Xcode license agreements.
+You have not agreed to the Xcode license agreements, please run 'xcodebuild -license' (for user-level acceptance) or ' xcodebuild -license' (for system-wide acceptance) from within a Terminal window to review and agree to the Xcode license agreements.

     No working compiler found, or bogus compiler options passed to the compiler from Python's distutils module.